oh54/02456-Deep-Learning-project/README.md

 This project is about applying unsupervised deep learning for food industry automation, see UnsupervisedDeepEmbeddingForClusteringAndAnomalyDetection.pdf.

 ### Abstract
-Currently in food industry most quality assurance tasks areperformed manually by workers.
-Since most of these tasksinvolve  visual  assessment  they  are  good  candidates  to  beautomated  through  machine  learning.
-This  project  investi-gates an unsupervised deep learning approach for clusteringand anomaly detection on images of pork chops.
-Clusteringbased on Unsupervised Deep Embedding for Clustering Anal-ysis was applied, and modifications to the base algorithm foranomaly detection were implemented.
-Clustering approachdid  not  achieve  significant  performance,  2-class  anomalydetector achieved 10% accuracy increase over the naive base-line.
-Results suggest that for this problem an unsupervisedapproach is unlikely to achieve comparable performance withsupervised methods.
+Currently in food industry most quality assurance tasks are performed manually by workers.
+Since most of these tasks involve  visual  assessment  they  are  good  candidates  to  be automated  through  machine  learning.
+This  project  investigates an unsupervised deep learning approach for clustering and anomaly detection on images of pork chops.
+Clustering based on Unsupervised Deep Embedding for Clustering Analysis was applied, and modifications to the base algorithm for anomaly detection were implemented.
+Clustering approach did  not  achieve  significant  performance,  2-class  anomaly detector achieved 10% accuracy increase over the naive baseline.
+Results suggest that for this problem an unsupervised approach is unlikely to achieve comparable performance withsupervised methods.

-###
+### Logs

+two_class_anomaly_detector.log is the output for the 2-class detector achieving 76+% accuracy when best possible cutoff value is chosen, 74+% when selecting cutoff via some unsupervised means.

+mnist_orig_log is the output from reproducing 84% unsupervised clustering accuracy on MNIST referenced in the original DEC paper.

+Original DEC code from https://github.com/fferroni/DEC-Keras